 The Purgatory Gulch trail enters here.
 It is a short trail but bear in mind that the road to it requires a high-clearance vehicle.

 Into the forest the trail takes on a different character, often closer to the river, sometimes further above it.
 The sound is hushed by the trees.
 The moldering remains of cabin and shaft settle quietly into the earth.
 A hiker catches views of the white cascade through the trees.
-As the trail continues the canyon narrows and the river roars around boulders and There are occasional campsites below the trail along the water.
+As the trail continues the canyon narrows and the river roars around boulders.
+You’ll see occasional campsites below the trail along the water.
 I’ve seen the ruins of kayaks, too, their smashed fiberglass hulls in the rocks.

 The trail has few improvements and it is necessary to cross the side creeks on logs and rocks or simply to wade them.
 Eventually the canyon begins to broaden and the trail flattens.
 A stout bridge crosses the creek in a meadow heading to Commissary Park.